 Protect Your Business From Your Employees

-You cannot stop employees from leaving, but you can limit what they can do, both during their employment and after they leave.
+You cannot stop employees from leaving, but you can limit what they can do – both during their employment and after they leave.
 Employment contracts and internal policies containing tightly drafted and appropriate post-termination restrictions can help prevent your former member of staff from damaging your business, and also give you the tools for dealing with issues during the employment relationship.

 Ensure Your Contracts And Policies Are Tailored To Your Business

 Many employers make the mistake of using documents drafted for other companies, or which have been downloaded free from the internet.
 These are likely to be too general and not tailored enough for your business.
-In order to enforce post-termination restrictions, your business needs contracts with restrictive covenants specifically tailored to your business and the particular role in question.
+In order to enforce post-termination restrictions, your business needs contracts with restrictive covenants specifically tailored to your company and the particular role in question.

 Get The Best From Your Staff – Bespoke Job Descriptions, Policies, Procedures And Handbooks

 Clearly defined contracts and policies do not just protect your business from rogue members of staff or potential liabilities.
-They are also valuable tools for helping you to get them best from your employees during their employment.
+They are also valuable tools for helping you to get the best from your employees during their employment.
 Alongside a comprehensive job description, your company’s policies, procedures and staff handbooks are vital management tools, and provide back-up for dealing with issues if your employees do not perform.